-of instruction based upon curriculum work completed during the degree program.
+A 60 hour field experience for practicing teachers that involves the development and delivery of a unit of instruction based upon curriculum work completed during the degree program.
 This supervised field experience may be completed in the candidate's classroom.

-STUDENT TEACHING AND SEMINAR (ELEMENTARY) EDU 695
+EDU 695 STUDENT TEACHING AND SEMINAR (ELEMENTARY)